Quick Tea Green Tea Extract

 The NutriStart Difference

-Just add one dropper (1 ml or 30 drops) to your favourite drink and enjoy all of the health benefits that Quick Tea has to offer.
+Just add one dropper (1 ml or 30 drops) to your favorite drink and enjoy all of the health benefits that Quick Tea has to offer.
 It can be added to water, tea, coffee, soda, wine, or any other beverage you desire.
 Add Quick Tea to a small amount of water and rinse the mouth for a quick mouthwash that kills unhealthy bacteria.

 Contains no animal products, preservatives, colour, sweeteners, wheat, gluten, dairy or yeast.